Gun Law (1938 film)

-Gun Law is a 1938 film.
+Gun Law is a 1938 western film.
 It made a profit of $47,000.

 Plot

 After he finds the wanted outlaw "The Raven" dead from having sipped water from a contaminated stream, U.S. Marshal Tom O'Malley decides to impersonate him and investigate criminal activities in the Arizona town of Gunsight.

 Saloon keeper Flash Arnold and a corrupt mayor are engaged in various nefarious deeds.
 At first they believe O'Malley to be the Raven and even appoint him the town's sheriff.
 Then they try to frame him after the lawman begins foiling their robbery attempts, but O'Malley prevails.